seanoughton/test-dd-answers/answers.md

    - ![email](./datadog-images/section-3/timeboard-email-2.png)

    - **Bonus Question: What is the Anomaly graph displaying?**
      - The **Anomaly graph** identifies strange behavior in a single metric based on the metric’s past performance.
-The algorithms it can use are: basic, agile, robust and adaptive
+The algorithms it can use are: basic, agile, robust and adaptive.
-     - Here is a link to more information about it:
+     - Here is a link to more information about the Anomaly Graph:
      - - Link to [Anomaly Graph](https://www.datadoghq.com/blog/introducing-anomaly-detection-datadog/)